-- 5. Set the format to gray fill and then click OK twice. - s.
+- 5. Set the format to gray fill and then click OK twice. - o.
 There are some operations that you have to do repeatedly within a workbook.
 For example, in my gradebook I sometimes need student names in alphabetical order, such as when I check registrations and submit my final grades, while other times I need the names in HWID order, such as when I insert scores from the paper grader.
-Since I do these two types of sorts many times throughout the semester for each of my gradebooks.
-I have constructed macros so I can do the sorts with a single mouse click.
-A macro is a small app or set of commands you can have Excel carry out with a single mouse click or keystroke.
-Think of them as mini-apps.
-While very useful, macros have the potential to completely mess up a worksheet, so it is a good idea to make a backup copy of the workbook before constructing macros.
+Since I do these two types of sorts many times throughout the semester for each of my gradebooks, I have constructed macros so I can do the sorts with a single mouse click.
+A macro is a small app (set of commands) that you can have Excel carry out with a single mouse click or keystroke.
+While very useful, macros have the potential to completely mess up a worksheet, so it is a good idea to make a backup copy of the workbook before constructing macros. - 1.
+Tap Ctrl + s to save your workbook.
+This is a good idea when working with macros because they can really mess up things if done improperly.
+If that happens, just close the workbook without saving and try again.